maestrano/maestrano-php/README.md

   //-----------------------------------
 	// For the sake of simplicity we store everything in session.
 This
-  // step should actually involve link the Maestrano user/group to actual
+  // step should actually involve linking/creating the Maestrano user and group
-  // models in your application
+  // as models in your application
   //-----------------------------------
   $_SESSION["loggedIn"] = true;
   $_SESSION["firstName"] = $user->getFirstName();